sjcqs/convention-plugins-android/docs/1-multi-module-schema.md

 # Improve your multi-module app build configuration with convention plugins
 ## A multi-module architecture

+Why should I use a multi-module application ?

+- Reduces the build time:
+    - api/impl modules pattern
+      The API (~interfaces) is exposed inside an api module and its implementation inside an impl module --> Module using the api module won't be recompiled if the implementation changed.
+    - Only use the necessary Gradle plugins in your module (android plugins are expensive)
+    - Gradle modules parallel compilation (`org.gradle.parallel=true`)
+- Create several apps (demo apps, free vs pro)
+- ~~\<insert big company name\> is doing it~~

 <div style="margin-left: auto;margin-right: auto; width: fit-content">

 ``` mermaid